 The fuchsia collection is housed in the Citrus House that was built in 1801 and the deer herd at Margam Park contains the largest herd of fallow deer in South Wales.
 Amazingly these deer are belived to be the descendants of a small herd that was established at the park in the fifteenth century.

-For photos of Margam Park click here
+For more photographs of Margam Park click here

 No comments: